aditya-uw/fundamentals/boat_tutorials/env_setup/local_02_install_conda.md

 :align: center
 ```
 <br>
-After pressing ENTER, Miniforge will begin installing the required packages and solvers.

 2) Type `yes` if prompted "Do you wish to update your shell profile to automatically initialize conda?"
+Automatically initializing `conda` makes it easier to use.

 (primers-miniforge_setup3_macOS)=
 ```{image} ../images/primers/miniforge_setup3_macOS.png